On Being Reputable

 A reputation can be a valuable asset that serves you well.
 It can also be a liability that hinders your success.
 As reputation and image are closely interlinked, we think that cultivating a solid, positive reputation is crucial in projecting a positive image.
 In fact, this ties in directly with our company’s namesake and why we chose it as our name in the first place.

 Henry A. Davidsen is not just a nice-sounding name we picked out of a hat.
-He was an actual person we refer to on our company page, a young captain in Norway’s Merchant Marines who went on to be knighted.
+He was an actual person we refer to on our company page, a young captain in Norway’s Merchant Marines who later in life had the honor of being knighted.

 It’s our goal to help our clients develop a similar reputation for themselves.
 We work to achieve this through meticulous attention to detail when we work with you, and also through some other characteristics which we talk about below.